 Updated 17.11.2021 at 12.46

 Such products can be sold if they have been placed on the market before the obligations enter into effect.
 In Finland, the product restrictions and marking requirements apply to products placed on the market in Finland starting from 23 August 2021.
-See also questions “How and when will the product restrictions and marking requirements come into force in Finland?” and “When has a product been placed on the market?”.
+See also question “When has a product been placed on the market?”.

 ‘Making available on the market’ means any supply of a product for distribution, consumption or use on the Finnish market in the course of a commercial activity, whether in return for payment or free of charge.
 A product is placed on the market when it is made available on the market for the first time in Finland.